ibm-cloud-docs/EventStreams/eventstreams159.md

 Before starting:
 - For seamless switchover, applications are recommended to follow the coding guidelines as outlined below.
 - The network bandwidth used by mirroring must be taken in to account during capacity planning.
 For example, if 10 MB/s of message traffic is being produced by applications into the source service instance, then an additional 10 MB/s of outgoing bandwidth will be required to mirror these messages into the target instance.
 This must be allowed for alongside any existing outgoing bandwidth already being consumed by applications.
-The monitoring dashboards can be used to determine the network usage in a service instance, see https://cloud.ibm.com/docs/services/EventStreams?topic=eventstreams-metrics
+The monitoring dashboards can be used to determine the network usage in a service instance.
+For more information, see [Monitoring Event Streams metrics](/docs/services/EventStreams?topic=eventstreams-metrics).

 To enable mirroring, see Mirroring Setup Guide.